Can you kiss with false teeth?

 If you are relatively new to wearing dentures or haven’t been on a date wearing your dentures, going on that first date flashing a new set of false teeth may be something that is met with fear and trepidation.
 As if going on a first date wasn’t scary enough!

-Here are a few suggestions to help you work through your concerns about wearing false teeth on a date.
-They are meant to give you an idea of what to expect and how to prepare for the date.
+If you are wearing dentures and are looking to get back into the dating scene, or if you are just looking for some tips on how to be more confident in your dentures, here are a few suggestions to help you work through your concerns about wearing false teeth on a date.
+They are meant to give you an idea of what to expect and how to prepare for dating with dentures.

 1. Talk A Lot